"""Utility functions for site analysis.

 - site_index_mapping: Map site indices between two structures

-- calculate_species_distances: Calculate distances between matching atoms in structures
+- calculate_species_distances: Calculate distances between matching atoms

 Periodic boundary handling: